kepbod/ivim/README.md

  * [CamelCaseMotion](https://github.com/bkad/CamelCaseMotion) - Refine words motion in Vim

 **Each plugin has its unique requirements and configurations, so if you have any questions with them, please check help files of them first!**

+## Vim Tips

+*Learning Vim*

+* A good learning method of Vim is vimtutor, a 30 minute tutorial that teaches the most basic Vim functionality hands-on.

+    To try it, just type `vimtutor` on terminal.

+* Another way to get familiar with Vim commands and settings is just rely on the strong help system of Vim.

+    It's easy and convenient to type :h or :help in Vim for help of whatever you want to know.

+*Key Map*

+* Because I have set some key maps for more convenient typing and checking, you may be inconvenient with them at start.
+But if you get familiar with them, I'm sure you will like them.

+    You can just type :map in Vim to see them.

+*More Tips*

+* [Vim_Tips_Wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki) is an excellent website, and you can learn much from it.
+**Hope You Enjoy Vimmmmmming**

+## Notes

+ * This configuration refers to many other famous Vim configurations (mainly contain [spf13-vim](https://github.com/spf13/spf13-vim), [Champions' Configuration](https://github.com/mutewinter/dot_vim) and [Steve's Configuration](https://github.com/sjl/dotfiles/tree/master/vim)), so there may be some unavoidable errors in it, but I have tried my best to make it work well.
+If you have any questions, please feel free to contact me!
+Thanks!